 In addition to the personal statement, medical school recommendation letters can really help to highlight an otherwise unexceptional pre-medical student.
-First, a letter of recommendation will usually give the medical school admissions committees an indication of your impression on others.
-Second, letters from physicians can allow medical schools to determine how well you will do if offered admissions.
+First, a letter of recommendation will usually give the medical school admissions committees an indication of your impression on others, which includes your character and passion for medicine.
+Letters are submitted in a confidential manner to most medical schools, which means that you will not have the ability to see what the writer has stated about you.
+Second, letters from physicians can indicate to medical schools how well you will do if offered admission.

 Why to Ask for a Recommendation Letter

 It is pretty simple as to why you should ask a physician for a medical school recommendation letter.
 First, almost every medical school in the U.S. requires that applicants to medical school have at least one recommendation letter, preferably from a physician.
 Many schools only require letters from the pre-medical committee of the applicant’s undergraduate institution.
 Either way, having letters of recommendation are a pretty standard requirement for medical school in the United States.

 Who to Ask for a Recommendation

 We recommend requesting at least three or four recommendation letters.
 Of the people you asked to write you a letter of recommendation for medical school, at least one of them should be a physician.
 Hence, the reason why shadowing a physician may provide you with the ability of getting a letter of recommendation from a physician.
 The physician could be a doctor that was your mentor or a doctor with whom you have spent some time with in a clinical environment.
 If would be best if you are able to find a physician who is an alumnus of one of the medical schools to which you are applying.